apify/apify-cli/README.md

 ```

 Before you can interact with the Apify cloud, you need to [create an Apify account](https://my.apify.com/)
-and login to it using the above command.
+and log in to it using the above command.
 You will be prompted for
 your [Apify API token](https://my.apify.com/account#/integrations).
 Note that the command will store the API token and other sensitive information to `~/.apify`.